-"Protected class/basis" for the purposes of this chapter includes race, color, religion, sex, sexual orientation, gender identity or expression, age, national origin, ancestry, and disability.
+"Protected class/basis" for the purposes of this chapter includes race, color, religion, sex, sexual orientation, gender identity, gender expression, age, national origin, ancestry, disability, physical appearance and characteristics, and socio-economic status.

-"Remedies" are individualized services offered at the conclusion of an investigation that preserve the educational experience or ensure the safety of all parties and the broader department community.
+"Remedies" are individualized services offered at the conclusion of an investigation that preserve the educational experience or ensure the safety of all students and the broader department community.
 Remedies for students may include, but are not limited to, the adjustment of academic schedules and coursework, and the provision of academic, medical and psychological support services.